 The EOC is authorised by the Equal Opportunity Act 1984 to accept complaints relating to racial discrimination and racial harassment including complaints involving the race of a relative or associate.
 The EOC conducts investigations, research and inquiries and endeavours to resolve them by conciliation.

 Where a complaint alleging racial harassment that does not meet the elements for an offence in Chapter XI of the Criminal Code, the victim may lodge a written complaint to the Commissioner for Equal Opportunity.
-Complainants are free to lodge concurrent complaints with WA Police and the EOC.
+Complainants are free to lodge concurrent complaints with the WA Police Force and the EOC.

 Where to get help